OKStateACM/ReactCodelab/4 - Managing Application State with Redux.md

 In [sections 2](https://github.com/OKStateACM/ReactCodelab/blob/master/2%20-%20React%20Components.md) and [3](https://github.com/OKStateACM/ReactCodelab/blob/master/3%20-%20Component%20Props%2C%20States%2C%20and%20Lifecycles.md), we've explored how to use React components to dynamically create a front end.
 Let's switch gears for a bit and talk about Redux.

 Where React is all about the front-end, [Redux](https://redux.js.org/) is more about the behind-the-scenes of a web app.
 Redux creates and manages one single, global state for the entire application called the **store**.
 The store is envisioned as one large, centralized state tree that stores data for the application as a whole.
-This data is manipulating by firing (or *dispatching*) **actions**.
+This data is manipulated by firing (or *dispatching*) **actions**.
+These actions are received by **reducers**, which interpret the actions and modify the store accordingly.

 ***